Scriptbash/QRaven/qraven/help/source/usage.rst

 .. image:: https://user-images.githubusercontent.com/98601298/170999781-22514c96-7611-424a-b946-69fd465c5181.png
   :width: 600

-You will have five main tabs
+You will have seven main menus

  * :ref:`Raven RVI<createRVI>`
  * :ref:`BasinMaker RVH<createRVH>`
  * :ref:`GridWeights<gridweights>`
  * :ref:`Streamflow<datascrapers>`
+ * :ref:`GIS<gis>`
  * :ref:`Run Model<runrvn>`
+ * :ref:`Settings<settings>`

 .. _createRVI:

 Create a RVI file
 -----------------
 QRaven all started with this feature in mind.
 This tab can be used to create a rvi file from scratch or from a template.
-The templates available are UBCWM, HBV-EC, GR4J, Canadian Shield, MOHYSE, HMETS, HYPE and HYMOD.
+The templates available are UBCWM, HBV-EC, HBV-Light, GR4J, Canadian Shield, MOHYSE, HMETS, HYPR, HYMOD and AWBM.
 Those models structures were taken directly from the Raven official documentation.

+This section of the plugin is pretty straight forward to use.
+Check/uncheck/ options, select entries in drop down lists, etc.
+When ready, click on the "Write" button to write the rvi file.
+Otherwise, you can click on "Reset" to revert the options back to their default values.

-The parameters are separated in different sections;
+The parameters are separated in different sections.
+You can find an overview of the options below;

 - Model info
-   - Templates buttons.
+   - You can find templates buttons.
 Simply click on the one needed and the interface will load its configuration.
    - Basic information like the name of the model, the start/end date, time step, etc.
 - Sim. parameters
    - Simulation parameters such as the catchment route, the routing method, evaporation, etc.